dada325/Neural_Network_from_Scratch/README.md

 ### The Essence of Neural Network

+In the Notebook I will implement the following

 1. **Neurons**: Each neuron in a neural network performs a weighted sum of its inputs, adds a bias term, and then applies an activation function.
 Mathematically, this can be represented as: